 As an organization, we are often a first point of contact for Indigenous people seeking services and supports.
 To this end, we are working to build a continuum of care for people from birth to death and welcome feedback and guidance from our members on new programs and new roads we should take.
 Moreover, we work in a culturally relevant and safe way, honoring the diverse lived experiences of Indigenous people who come from nations across Turtle Island.
 Our approach and philosophy is to bridge the best of both Western and Traditional knowledge to provide a place of support, healing, and advocacy.
 We also celebrate Indigenous Identity and worldview - which is often lacking in mainstream services and work very hard to ensure that our community is treated in a fair and respectful way.

-We hope you will come by and check out our many programs and connect with our staff.
+We hope you will come by and check out our many programs, view our facilities, or simply connect with our staff over a cup of coffee.

 meet our board